-In the A/C system, the performances of one component affect the performances of the rest, due to his delicate components when the A/C system fails, the first part that is suspicious is the compressor, and so it is the first part replaced.
-From Sanden’s experience: 30% of compressors replaced during warranty period are without any problem; more than 65% are broken due to reasons not liable to compressor; and less than 5% fail due to a compressor production defect.
-Wrong diagnosis and wrong repairs cause high cost to all involved parties.
+In the A/C system, the performances of one component affect the performances of the rest, due to its delicate components when the A/C system fails, the first part that is suspicious is the compressor, and so it is the first part replaced.
+From Sanden’s experience: 30% of compressors replaced during the warranty period are without any problem; more than 65% are broken due to reasons not liable to the compressor, and less than 5% fail due to a compressor production defect.
+Wrong diagnosis and wrong repairs cause a high cost to all involved parties.

 REFRIGERANT/OIL WRONG CIRCULATION